RahafYaseen/Data-Analysis2/README.md

 ```

 ## Data
-You can download the dataset from this link ([ensure to download the diabetes.csv file](https://www.kaggle.com/uciml/pima-indiansdiabetes-database)).
+You can download the dataset from this link ([ diabetes.csv file](https://www.kaggle.com/uciml/pima-indiansdiabetes-database)).

 ## Analysis
 Data exploration is performed through visualizing the distributions of age and BMI, as well as the relationship between glucose levels and outcomes.